ayatokura/ai-openscale/wos-troubleshoot.md

 Remove double quotation marks (") from the column names of the payload file.
 {: tsResolve}

+## Error: An error occurred while computing feature importance
+{: #ts-trouble-wos-equals-sign-explainability}

+You receive the following error message during processing: `Error: An error occurred while computing feature importance`.
+{: tsSymptoms}

+Having an equals sign (=) in the column name of a dataset causes an issue with explainability.
+{: tsCauses}

+Remove the equals sign (=) from the column name and send the dataset through processing again.
+{: tsResolve}

 ## Why are some of my active debias records missing?
 {: #ts-trouble-common-payloadlogging-1000k-limit}
 {: troubleshoot}